martinkoen/mkdocs-test/docs/docs/index.md

     - navigation
 ---

 # End-User Guide

 Powered by

 © 2021 Graphical Networks LLC.
 All rights reserved.

 Graphical Networks and netTerrain are registered trademarks of Graphical Networks LLC.
-Other product names mentioned in this manual may be trademarks or registered trademarks of their respective companies and are hereby acknowledged and stuff.
+Other product names mentioned in this manual may be trademarks or registered trademarks of their respective companies and are hereby acknowledged and stuff.<br>
-This document was created with 100% recycled electrons.
+This document was created with 100% recycled electrons.<br>
 Before printing, please be mindful of that PC load letter and consider the environment when hitting the printer with a baseball bat.

+Image: Matterhorn, Switzerland.

-Graphical Networks LLC
+Graphical Networks LLC<br>
-Telephone: + 1 - 240 - 912 - 6223
+Telephone: + 1 - 240 - 912 - 6223<br>
 Fax: +1- 240 - 912 - 6339 (We still use these to accept your purchase orders)

+<div style="page-break-after: always;"></div>

 ## 1 ABOUT THIS GUIDE